Strategic Log Management Expertise for Maximum Security Intelligence

 🛡 ️ Data Quality and Validation:

-What best practices apply to integrating cloud-native log management solutions and how do you ensure hybrid cloud visibility?
+What best practices apply to integrating cloud-based log management solutions and how do you ensure hybrid cloud visibility?

-• Microservices-based log collection for scalable and resilient data ingestion
+Microservices-based log collection for flexible and resilient data ingestion

 🔄 Multi-Cloud Integration Strategies: